rolfosian/Starsector-VideoLib/README.md

 - Supports H264, HEVC, VP8, VP9, PNG, JPEG, GIF, and ||WEBP||
 - Protip: Do not use (loosely) variable framerate videos or else you will probably encounter issues; if they are very tight variables it probably won't matter

-# TODO
+## TODO
-- Clean up variables, enums usage; create different sets of enums for beginning/playing/ending modes
+- Clean up unused variables
 - Documentation, Examples
 - Polish gui
 - Thorough testing